madhubs/12-express-middleware/lab-maddy/README.md

 # Packages and commands to remember:
   - In package.json's scripts, add- "start:debug": "DEBUG=http* nodemon server.js",
+  - created an index.js and set it as the start point in package.json
+  - deleted parse-url.json and ________
+  - added a cors.js file

+  - npm install express -
   - npm install (for node modules) -
   - npm install httpie -
   - npm install superagent -